guimachiavelli/guimachiavelli.com/cv.md

 2. 2010-10-29 \| one swallow does not make a summer.
 HI10 Exhibition.
 Stockholm, Sweden.

 ## Published writing
+1. 2017 \| 'It is as if you were doing work' review.
+Pervasive Labour Union zine #11: Entreprecariat.
+1. 2017 \| 'The Founder' review.
+Pervasive Labour Union zine #11: Entreprecariat.
+1. 2017 \| Ritual - Change.
+On The Growing Book #06 – Prosthetics (Publication created for the Cure Park in the Amsterdamse Bos).
+1. 2017 \| Ritual - Death.
+On The Growing Book #06 – Prosthetics (Publication created for the Cure Park in the Amsterdamse Bos).
+1. 2017 \| Loving Intimate Circuitry.
+On The Growing Book #05 – Prosthetics (Publication created for the Cure Park in the Amsterdamse Bos).
 1. 2017 \| Poems About Nonlife.
 On The Issue #02 – The Sublime Collapse (Sandberg Institute's design department's publication).
 1. 2017 \| True Understanding Drips Like Honey.
 Self-published booklet for distribution at Telemagic: Midnight TELEShopping Para-Tech-Fair.
 1. 2016 \| Poetry in Filesystems.
 On The Issue #01 – Speculating Systems (Sandberg Institute's design department's publication).